getodk/central-backend/docs/api.md

 To download a single file, use this endpoint.
 The appropriate `Content-Disposition` (attachment with a filename) and `Content-Type` (based on the type supplied at upload time) will be given.

+This endpoint supports `ETag`, which can be used to avoid downloading the same content more than once.
+When an API consumer calls this endpoint, it returns a value in `ETag` header, you can pass this value in the header `If-None-Match` of subsequent requests.
+If the file has not been changed since the previous request, you will receive `304 Not Modified` response otherwise you'll get the latest file.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.